 When to Use Salt

-- Nitrite Poisoning - The addition of a one-half ounce of salt per gallon of water is beneficial in the prevention of nitrite poisoning in a newly set up tank.
+- Nitrite Poisoning: The addition of a one-half ounce of salt per gallon of water is beneficial in the prevention of nitrate poisoning in a newly set up tank.
 Keep in mind that scaleless fish cannot tolerate much if any, salt.

 When Not to Use Salt

-Scaleless fish - Scaleless fish, particularly Cordydoras, are very sensitive to salt.
+Scaleless fish: Scaleless fish, particularly Corydoras, are very sensitive to salt.
 Even a small amount could harm them.
 Tetras are also somewhat sensitive to salt.